vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 I called out the idea of (negative) `nihilism` earlier, and I did so very intentionally.

-> [Nihilism](https://en.wikipedia.org/wiki/Nihilism) is the idea that life is meaningless, and that there is no inherent value in anything.
+> [Nihilism](https://plato.stanford.edu/entries/nihilism/) is the idea that life is meaningless, and that there is no inherent value in anything.
+>
+> Thomas Nagel's **The View from Nowhere** (1986) explores these existential questions, while Albert Camus' **The Myth of Sisyphus** (1942) offers the classic treatment of finding meaning despite apparent meaninglessness.

 I actually very much believe this, but I don't think it's a bad thing.